 HUMAN SERVICES DEPARTMENT

-"Making a positive difference"
+"Making a positive difference" May 22, 2014

-May 15, 2014

 Gregory P. Hawkins Salt Lake County Auditor 2001 S. State Street- N3300 Salt Lake City, UT 84190

-RE:

-Management Response to the Audit of the Key Controls of Salt Lake County Taylorsville Library
+RE: Management Response to the Audit of the Key Controls of Salt Lake County West Valley Library

 Dear Mr. Hawkins:

-This letter is in response to the audit report of Salt Lake County Taylorsville Library.
+This letter is in response to the audit report of Salt Lake County West Valley Library.
 We'd like to thank Leonardo Flores for planning and completing the audit in accordance with Utah Code Ann. §17-19a-204.
 As reflected in our responses, we are committed to strengthening our internal financial controls and reasonably implement audit recommendations.
 If you have any questions or need any additional information, please feel free to contact me.

-Sincerely

-James D. Cooper

-Director

-JAMES D. COOPER

-LIBRARY DIRECTOR

-jimcooper@slcolibrary.org

-LIBRARY Administration

-8030 SOUTH 1825 WEST WEST JORDAN CITY UTAH 84088-5625 PHONE: (801) 943-4636 FAX: (801) 561-3506

-> slcolibrary.org

-An Audit of the Key Controls of Salt Lake County Taylorsville Library Management Response to the Audit Findings

-Salt Lake County Library management is ultimately responsible for implementing internal controls to protect assets, information and to ensure policy objectives are achieved.
-Taylorsville Library conforms to the County policies and procedures as directed by the Library management.
+Sincerely, James D) Cobper Director JAMES D. COOPER LIBRARY DIRECTOR jimcooper@slcolibrary.org Library Administration > 8030 SOUTH 1825 WEST WEST JORDAN CITY UTAH 84088-5625 PHONE: (801) 943-4636 FAX: (801) 561-3506 > > slcolibrary.org Salt Lake County West Valley Library Management Response to the Audit Findings Salt Lake County Library management is ultimately responsible for implementing internal controls to protect assets.
+Information and to ensure policy objectives are achieved.
+The West Valley Library conforms to the County policies and procedures as directed by the Library Management.
 All policies and procedures are implemented system-wide with few exceptions.

-Finding # 1 - Employees working as cashiers also prepared the deposit.

-We recommend that the deposit be prepared by an employee who does not perform cashiering duties.
+Finding # 1 - Individual accountability was not established for funds entrusted to each cashier.
+Risk Level: Moderate Recommendation We recommend that individual accountability be established for funds entrusted to each cashier.
+Management Response:

+The library staff is cross-trained in different areas of library operations to better utilize their time and to provide better customer service.
+It would not be cost-effective for the library to assign a dedicated cashier to each cash register due to low volume and low monetary value of transactions.
+The Library Management will look into the practicability of implementing a midday cash count which would help in establishing cashier accountability.
+Finding # 2 - Employees working as cashiers also prepared the deposit.
+Risk Level: Moderate Recommendation: We recommend that the deposit be prepared by an employee who does not perform cashiering duties.
+Management Response:

 Utmost effort is made to separate closing cashiers from the opening responsibilities or preparing deposits.
 However, due to limited staffing resources and scheduling conflicts this is not always feasible.
-Preparing deposits is primarily the responsibility of the Library Circulation Supervisor and Assistant Circulation Supervisor.
-The Library believes that sufficient compensating controls are in place to mitigate any risks to public funds.
+Preparing deposits is primarily the responsibility of the Library Circulation Supervisor and Assistant Supervisor.
+The library believes that sufficient compensating controls are in place to mitigate any risks to public funds.
+Finding # 3 - The cash drawer can be opened without an electronic record of the transaction.
+Risk Level: Moderate Recommendation We recommend that transactions conducted on the point-of-sale system result in an accurate receipting, recording, and accounting of public money.
+Management Response:

-Finding # 2 - Individual accountability was not established for funds entrusted to each cashier.

-We recommend that individual accountability be established for funds entrusted to each cashier.

-The Library staff is cross-trained in different areas of library operations to better utilize their time and to provide better customer service.
-It would not be cost-effective for the Library to assign a dedicated cashier to each cash register due to low volume and low monetary value of transactions.
-The Library Management will look into the practicability of implementing a mid-day cash count which would help in establishing cashier accountability.

-Finding #3 - The cash drawer can be opened without an electronic record of the transaction.

-We recommend that transactions conducted in the point-of-sale system result in an accurate receipting, recording, and accounting of public money.

-The Library's Point of Sale software has a built-in feature that allows for the cash drawer to be opened without a transaction record.
-The Library staff has been instructed to stop using this feature.
+The library's Point of Sale software has a built in feature that allows for the cash drawer to be opened without a transactions record.
+The library staff has been instructed to stop using this feature.
 The software company has been notified and a fix is expected in a future software release.

-Finding # 4 - Credit card receipts were not safeguarded.
+Finding # 4 - Merchandise inventory was not tracked.